CMB-S4/spt3g_software/doc/buildsystem.rst

 To add another project to the repository (corresponding to a python module, e.g. ``from spt3g import newthing``), make a new directory at the root of the repository.
 This directory must contain a file called CMakeLists.txt.

+Many of the macros used below are defined in ``cmake/Spt3gIncludes.cmake``.

 Adding Python code
 ~~~~~~~~~~~~~~~~~~